calimero-network/calimero-sdk-js/docs/architecture.md

 ```

 - Primitives and plain structs are round-tripped as ordinary Borsh scalars or maps.
 They are only
-  materialized when your contract reads them back.
+  materialized when your service reads them back.
 - CRDT values are encoded as lightweight handles; the host stores the opaque metadata while retaining
   the real CRDT state inside the Rust collection.
 All CRDT methods (`push`, `add`, `merge`) operate on
   that ID.